Employment Opportunities

 This posting will remain open until filled.

-Comox Valley Transition Society is recruiting for FT and PT Women’s Support Workers supporting Darry’s Place.
+Comox Valley Transition Society is recruiting for additional Casual Housing Outreach & Support Workers supporting The Lodge.

 Education, Training and Experience